godot-dimensions/g4mf/specification/specification.md

 For convenience, the details of how meshes work are described in a separate file: [G4MF Mesh](parts/mesh.md).

+## Materials

+G4MF uses materials to define the appearance of surfaces.
+Each material is made of multiple channels, each of which may have a separate color, texture, and more.
+Materials are referenced by mesh surfaces, which are contained in meshes.
+Material channels may have per-cell colors, per-edge colors, per-vertex colors, and/or texture mapping, each of which points to an accessor that encodes the data.

+For convenience, the details of how materials work are described in a separate file: [G4MF Material](parts/material.md).

 ## Binary Format

 G4MF files may be stored in a JSON-based text format (`.g4tf`) or a binary format (`.g4b`).
 With the text format, binary blobs of data may either be base64-encoded within the JSON, or referenced as external files.
 The binary format is a more compact representation of the same data, which appends binary blobs of data to the end of the JSON.